Satisfactory Academic Progress

 Student Services Centre

-Loan funding will not be paid while your appeal is being processed.
+Disbursement of loan funding will not be made while an appeal is being processed.